 How Underwriters Analyze Bank Statements With Cash Deposits

 Cash in the mortgage world cannot be used as sourced funds:

-- However, borrowers with regular deposits from a regular part-time job and can provide the copy of a check and deposit slip, that regular deposit can be used to sourced funds
+- However, borrowers with regular deposits from a regular part-time job and can provide a copy of a check and deposit slip, that regular deposit can be used to source funds

 - Even though borrowers have regular deposits to the bank account, the deposits need to be sourced

 Another example is when getting regular child support payments or alimony payments being deposited regularly to the bank account the underwriter will require to provide documentation of the deposit transactions and the terms.